symfonycorp/insight/README.md

     $ php insight.phar projects

-The first time, you will be prompted for your SensioLabsInsight API key and user UUID (which can be found under the "Account" section on the website).
+The first time, you will be prompted for your SymfonyInsight API key and user UUID (which can be found under the "Account" section on the website).
 These information are then stored locally, but can still be overridden via the `--api-token` and `--user-uuid` options.